open-move/outcomes/README.md

 ## DeFi Composability

-Standardized positions enable:
+Standardized shares enable:
 - **Transfer and trading** - `key + store` abilities for wallets and explorers
-- **AMM liquidity** - Trade positions against tokens or other positions
+- **AMM liquidity** - Trade shares against tokens or other shares
 - **Marketplace integration** - List on NFT marketplaces via kiosks

 One integration supports ALL markets.